eliesercapillar/eliesercapillar.github.io/README.md

 This text provides and describes the practical steps of how to host and format a [resume](https://eliesercapillar.github.io/resume/) using **Markdown, Atom, GitHub Pages, and Jekyll**.

-Additionally, this text will show the value of pursuing this approach with the help of _Andrew Etter's_ book, [Modern Technical Writing: An Introduction to Software Documentation](#MoreResources)
+Additionally, this text will show the value of pursuing this approach with the help of _Andrew Etter's_ book, [Modern Technical Writing: An Introduction to Software Documentation](#MoreResources).

 ## Table of Contents
 - [Prerequisites](#Prerequisites)